API Reference Overview

 Clear the entire screen to a specific color.

-extern int akira_display_clear(uint32_t color);
+extern int display_clear(uint32_t color);

 Parameters:

-Returns: 0 on success, negative on error
+Returns: 0 on success, -EACCES if missing CAP_DISPLAY_WRITE

 Capability Required: CAP_DISPLAY_WRITE

-extern int akira_display_pixel(uint32_t x, uint32_t y, uint32_t color);
+extern int display_pixel(int32_t x, int32_t y, uint32_t color);

-const char *text, uint32_t len,
+extern int display_text(int32_t x, int32_t y, const char *text, uint32_t color);

-extern int akira_display_flush();
+extern int display_flush(void);

 Input API